-Advice on Choosing a Young Event Horse
+Choosing and Developing a Young Event Horse

-Selecting a Young Event Horse
+Selecting a Young Event Horse with Stephen Bradley

 Selecting a young event horse is an art, a science, and requires a bit of intuition.
-I have spent a fair amount of time hunting for the next big eventing star; from the stalls at a racetrack to a high-end breeding facility, talented horses can be found in all sorts of places if you know what to look for!
-Wherever I am looking, my three key considerations are: Conformation, Balance, and Movement.
+I have spent a fair amount of time hunting for the next big eventing star, from the stalls at a racetrack to a high-end breeding facility.
+Talented horses can be found in all sorts of places if you know what to look for!
+Wherever I am looking, my three key considerations are conformation, balance, and movement.

 Conformation